akmalbnazir/bodyfat_webapp/README.md

 # 🧠 AI Body Fat Estimator

 This is an AI-powered web app that estimates a user's **body fat percentage** based on a torso image and biometric data.
-Powered by **OpenAI GPT-4 Vision**, it performs visual analysis and returns structured health insights.
+Powered by **OpenAI GPT-4.1**, it performs visual analysis and returns structured health insights.

 > Built with **Flask**, styled with **Tailwind CSS**, and deployable via **Replit** or any web host.